-Detonation can and will cause serious engine damage and is the limiting factor in developing engine power.
+Detonation can and will cause serious engine damage and is the limiting factor in developing maximum power from an engine.
 All spark ignited aircraft engines are capable of detonation and if an engine is to make some amount of power it must be run near its detonation margin.

 And aircraft engines are more susceptible to detonation due to the use of large bore piston and cylinders.
 Hence the development of high octane fuel which increases the margin before the engine starts to detonate.
 On this page we will shed some light on the detonation process and the effects on an engine if the pilot does nothing about it.

 After the fuel air mixture is ignited by the two sparks plugs in the combustion chamber it will start to burn at an uniform rate until the flame front reaches the last portion of the charge (end gas) on each side in the cylinder.